Pramilashanmugam/Quiz/README.md

 #### As the Site Administrator:

-* I wanted the quiz is informative.
+* I want the quiz to be informative.
-* I wanted the website to be userfriendly.
+* I want the website to be user friendly.
-* I wanted the user to get the score they have achieved.
+* I want the user to get the score they have achieved.
-* I wanted the user to play the quiz again.
+* I want the user to play the quiz again.
-* I wanted the user to answer every question in the quiz.
+* I want the user to answer every question in the quiz.
-* I wanted the user to have choice of quizzes.
+* I want the user to have choice of quizzes.
-* I wanted a customised 404 page.
+* I want a customized 404 page.

 ### Wireframes